oanegros/Blender_for_Biologists_2023/lessons/1e_camera.md

 Render the full animation by pressing `Render > Render Animation`.
 This will automatically write out images for each frame to a `/tmp/` folder, which you can later compile to video using a video compiler like `ffmpeg`.

+Alternatively, we can delete the current keyframes, and animate the data!
+If you enter `#frame / 30` in one of the `Rotation` values of the `Container` of the microscopy data, we will constantly rotate the data (the rotation will be equal to the frame number divided by 30).

 ---